sc0ttkclark/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.8.6 =
+* Fixed a problem where the SQL upgrade would try to run after it's already done the install and is already up-to-date
+* Updated compatibility with WP 5.5

 = 0.8.5 =
 * Updated compatibility with WP 5.4